 Binaural beats are an auditory illusion that occurs when two different frequencies of sound waves are played through two speakers.
 These frequencies have a difference of no more than 40 Hz.
 Our brains try to process the auditory information and it gives the listener perceives a third tone.
 This third tone is called a binaural beat.
 The latest trend in binaural beats claims to be able to induce different brain waves associated with sleep and cognitive functions.

 Every minute of every day our brains produce electrical signals.
-The type of brain wave our brains produce is dependant on our activity.
+The type of brain wave our brains produce is dependent on our activity.
 During simple meditation sessions, our brains produce theta waves.
 These waves are the waves that occur when we are less focused on the outside world and turn our attention inwards.
 Some binaural beats target the frequency that theta waves occur, which is 4-7 Hz.
 This allegedly allows the listener to enter this state of inward to focus much faster than trying to do it through standard meditation techniques such as focused breathing.

 Other binaural beats target delta waves.
 These waves are produced by the brain during deep NREM sleep.
 Often referred to as slow-wave sleep.
 It has been proposed that during this SWS, the body physically rebuilds itself from the damage it may have experienced the previous day.

 Depending on what you are trying to achieve, there are dozens of things that binaural beats claim to help maximize.
 From healing DNA to achieving hands-free orgasms there is a niche for anything.
 So, the question is, do they actually work?
 There is very little scientific research on the topic.
 The research that does exist seems, in my opinion, inconclusive.
 However, those who use

 binaural beats regularly for sleep and creativity claim that there is some merit in this “hacking” of the mind.